Massively Parallel Sequencing / Genomic Microarray (Oligo-based Array)

 Zafar A, Quadri SA, Farooqui M, et al. Familial cerebral cavernous malformations.
 Stroke.
 2019;50(5):1294-1301.

-Use to confirm diagnosis of FCCM in individual with suggestive findings.
+Use to confirm a diagnosis of familial cerebral cavernous malformation (FCCM) in an individual with suggestive findings